 Finasteride (Propecia) and dutasteride (Avodart) are FDA-approved to treat hair loss in men.
 They’re not approved for women, but some doctors do recommend them for female pattern baldness.

-Studies are mixed as to whether these drugs work in women, but some research has shown that they do help regrow hair in female pattern baldness.
+Studies are mixed as to whether these drugs work in women, but some has shown that they do help regrow hair in female pattern baldness.

 Side effects can include headaches, hot flashes, and a decreased sex drive, especially during the first year of use.
 Women shouldn’t get pregnant while on this drug, because it can increase the risk for birth defects.